-In summary, relationship betweencurrent and sensed magnetic field is nonlinear and depends a lot on the existing baseline magnetic field and presence of other magnetic .
-To accommodate all these variability and nonlinearity, we decided to use machine-learning technique that can predict change in current through a leg based on change in the sensed magnetic field.
-It should be noted that we used neural network as the machine-learning algorithm as it is well suited for continuous output prediction.
+In summary, the relationship between the electrical current and sensed magnetic field is nonlinear and depends on the existing baseline magnetic field and presence of other magnetic fields.
+To accommodate this variability and nonlinearity, we observed that we can create multiple polynomial equations for each “state” of the breaker panel.
+Thus, if we can define the state in terms of magnetic flux, we can build a function for each state.
+Such a problem is well suited for applying machine-learning techniques; when given a state as inputs, we need to learn a function.
+We use a neural network as it essentially learns a polynomial function to predict output (electrical current) from input (magnetic flux states).

 Constructing Neural Network Model Using the Calibrator

-As we mentioned previously, our calibrator can cycle through a series of 25 W, 100 W, 200 W, and 300 W loads.
-Right before the calibrator turns on a load, our system starts tracking the sensor value.
-Once the load is on, the sensor value changes because of the changed radiated magnetic field and our system calculates the amount of change.
-Therefore for each calibrator action, our system constructs a training row for the neural network.
-Structure of a training row is shown below in Figure 5.
+As we mentioned previously, the calibrator can cycle through a series of 25 W, 100 W, 200 W, and 300 W loads.
+Right before the calibrator turns on a load, the system starts tracking the sensor values.
+Once the load is on, it causes a change in the total current and in-effect the magnetic flux.
+This change in flux is recorded by the system.
+Therefore for each calibrator action, our system constructs a training instance for the neural network.
+Structure of such an instance is shown in Figure 5.
 First 8 columns of every row are features to the learning algorithm.
 9th column is the output value that the algorithm will try to learn.
+The neural network consists of one input layer, one output layer, and two hidden layers having five neurons in each of the layers.